abhi3700/My_Learning_EOS/Concepts/eos_wp_black_edition_notes.md

   * comparison with the known system & conclusion
 * ### Consensus:
   solving the ```Byzantine's Generals problem```.
   **Bitcoin** - solves the issue using PoW by SHA2 puzzle.
-Using energy, one who wins becomes the General.
+Using energy, one who wins becomes the General and gets a fixed amount of Bitcoin.
           Basically, anyone can become the General.

     > Following Generals can choose to accept that plan or block, or reject if invalid.